mortezasabri/mortezasabri.github.io/README.md

 - **Data Analysis:** Statistical modeling, differential expression analysis, data visualization
 - **Platforms:** CLC Genomics Workbench, Galaxy, Jupyter Notebooks, Linux environments
 - **Wet Lab:** Basic molecular biology techniques

 ---

-## 📚 Selected Projects
-- **Bulk RNA-Seq Analysis and Visualization**
-  Designed and optimized RNA-Seq pipelines for cardiovascular datasets using DESeq2, edgeR, and clusterProfiler.

-- **Single-cell RNA-Seq Data Integration**
-  Processed and visualized scRNA-Seq data for disease modeling projects using Seurat and SingleCellExperiment.

-- **Methylation Array Analysis**
-  Conducted DNA methylation analysis on clinical samples using minfi and ChAMP.

-- **Genome Assembly Collaboration**
-  Participated in the genome assembly and annotation of the fish species _Gambusia holbrooki_ using SPAdes and QUAST.

----